Creative-Inertia/OSCAR_Public/README.md

 ## What Is This?

-OSCAR is a build package that creates a two-process bridge between Claude Code and Fusion 360.
+OSCAR is a build package that creates a two-process bridge between Claude Code and Fusion 360 on your local computer.
 Feed the master prompt to Claude Code, and it builds the entire system for you — a Fusion add-in and an MCP server that lets Claude design, model, and manipulate 3D geometry through natural conversation.

 ```
 Claude Code ──stdio──> MCP Server (FastMCP, Python)